 It is widely believed that non-intervention is the norm within an international society since international law restricts the use of force except for purposes of self-defense or by way of collective enforcement as authorized by the United Nations Security Council (Bellamy and Wheeler 2014).
 This misunderstanding is grounded in the debate on how the international community should react when governments commit acts of genocide, crimes against humanity, or other mass atrocities against their own citizens.
 Important, yet complicated, questions always arise.
 Were governments unable to avoid such abuses, or, have they collapsed into civil war and/or anarchy?
 Does sovereignty provide the country with a blanket of legitimacy to treat their own populations inhumanely?
-Should sovereign states not safeguard the security of its citizens above all else?
-Does the international society have a legal and moral duty to protect its fellow global citizens?
+Should sovereign states not safeguard the security of their citizens above all else?
+Does international society have a legal and moral duty to protect its fellow global citizens?

 This paper will examine the successes and failures of the international intervention in Syria, as a case study, using the core principles that sustain the concept of “Responsibility to Protect”.
-Firstly, it will outline the concept “Responsibility to Protect” (RtoP) as per the United Nations’ Charter.
+Firstly, it will outline the concept of “Responsibility to Protect” (RtoP) as per the United Nations’ Charter.
 Secondly, the paper will discuss the context of the Syrian conflict and the stakeholders within.
-Finally, it will assess the international community’s response and intervention in regards to their Responsibility to Protect vis-à-vis the conflict in Syria.
+Finally, it will assess the international community’s response and intervention in regards to their Responsibility to Protect vis-à-vis the conflict in Syria

-Outlining the Concept of “Responsibility to Protect”
+Outlining the concept of “Responsibility to Protect”

 As stated by the United Nations Office of the Special Adviser on the Prevention of Genocide (2005), “the Responsibility to Protect populations from genocide, war crimes, crimes against humanity, and ethnic cleansing has developed as an important global principle since the adoption of the United Nations World Summit Outcome Document in 2005”.
 As stipulated in the outcome of this document, the concept of RtoP refers to the state’s obligation to their populations and toward all external populations at risk of genocide and other mass atrocities.
 RtoP specifies three pillars of responsibility: